-Version 05-b0-02 Extract from www.slp.wa.gov.au, see that website for further information
+Version 05-f0-02 As at 11 Sep 2010 Extract from www.slp.wa.gov.au, see that website for further information

-- (2) Matter is exempt matter if its disclosure - (a) would reveal information of a confidential nature obtained in confidence; and - (b) could reasonably be expected to prejudice the future supply of information of that kind to the Government or to an agency.
+- (1) Matter is exempt matter if its disclosure (otherwise than under this Act or another written law) would be a breach of confidence for which a legal remedy could be obtained. - (2) Matter is exempt matter if its disclosure - (a) would reveal information of a confidential nature obtained in confidence; and - (b) could reasonably be expected to prejudice the future supply of information of that kind to the Government or to an agency.